dutykh/dirtybh/README.md

 This repository contains the computational supplemental materials for the following scientific paper:

-**Reference**: D. Batic & D. Dutykh. *Quasinormal modes of noncommutative geometry-inspired dirty black holes*.
+**Reference**: D. Batic, D. Dutykh and Z. Babou. *Quasinormal modes of noncommutative geometry-inspired dirty black holes*.
 Submitted, 2025

 **NB**: Please acknowledge this work if you use these codes.